 Communication The patient has the right to access people/visitors outside the hospital by verbal, written or in person communications.
 When a patient does not speak or understand the predominant language of the community, he/she may have access to an interpreter at no charge.
 Adaptive equipment will be sought in cases of deafness and/or blindness.

 Consent The patient has the right to make reasonable, informed participation in decisions involving his/her health plan of care.
-A patient should not be subjected to any procedures without voluntary, competent, & understanding consent or of his/her legally authorized representative.
-When medically significant alternatives for care or treatment exist, patient shall be informed.
-The patient has the right to know who is responsible for authorizing & performing procedures or treatment.
+The patient should not be subjected to any procedures without voluntary, competent, & understanding consent or of his/her legally authorized representative.
+When medically significant alternatives for care or treatment exist, the patient shall be informed.
+The patient has the right to know who is responsible for authorizing & performing the procedures or treatment.

 Experimental Treatment/Organ Donation The patient has the right to say yes or no to experimental treatments.
 The patient has the right to refuse or decline at any time.
 The patient has the right to have their wishes followed concerning organ donation when wishes are made known, in accordance with the laws & regulations.